frarthur/to_txt/README.md

 Place your PDF, DOCX, and ODT files in the `in` folder and run run.bat

 macOS / Linux :
 Place your PDF, DOCX, and ODT files in the `in` folder and open a terminal.
-Navigate to the directory containing `run.sh`, <span title="make it executable">type chmod +x run.sh.</span> if it is not already, and then execute it:
+Navigate to the directory containing `run.sh`, <span title="type chmod +x run.sh.">make it executable</span> if it is not already, and then execute it:

 ```sh
 chmod +x run.sh